-A 16th century tower house purchased by William Bruce, one of Scotland's leading architects.
+Balcaskie House is a 16th-century tower house owned by William Bruce, one of Scotland's leading architects.
 He laid out the formal terraced gardens and extended the tower house to crate an elegant mansion.
 The dining room has beautiful frescoes and family portraits.
 Pittenweem,

 Scotland, KY12 7PE